jiahaoxiang2000/cvoice/readme.md

 ## TODO

-- [ ] use the log system to replace the print
+- [x] use the log system to replace the print
 - [ ] use the online model to replace the offline model
-- [ ] let the cli and args can do one small function, like the text to audio, audio to text, and so on.
+- [x] let the cli and args can do one small function, like the text to audio, audio to text, and so on.
+- [ ] optimize the running logic, let the result video can be more accurate.

 ## How it works?